huayunh/replay-keystroke-sound/README.md

 https://huayunh.github.io/replay-keystroke-sound/build/?preset=Preset%20C
 ```

+Next time you use this same URL above, you will see that the "Preset C" has been automatically selected.

 ### All Parameters

 | Name                 | Accepted Values (TypeScript Notation)                           | Accepted Values ([Encoded](https://en.wikipedia.org/wiki/Percent-encoding) URL) | Description                                                                                                                                                                                                                                                                                                                                                                                                          | Default Value |